OVERVIEW

 What Skills Does a Marketing and Promotions Specialist Need?

-Marketing and promotions specialists work at the intersection of human psychology and data science, so they need a set of hard and soft skills in order to be successful.
+Marketing and promotions specialists work at the intersection of human psychology and data science.
+They need a combination of hard and soft skills to effectively plan and execute campaigns across multiple channels.

-• Helping in creating full-scale marketing campaigns, including ads, email marketing, social media marketing, content, web optimization, and more.
+- Campaign developments skills, including experience with ads, email marketing, social media marketing, content, and web optimization

-• Experience with managing and editing content management systems (CMS) such as WordPress, Wix, or customized CMS solutions.
+- Experience with content management systems (CMS) such as WordPress, AEM, or customized CMS solutions

 Our Online University Degree Programs Start on the First of Every Month, All Year Long